Archmonger/ServeStatic/docs/src/django.md

     format.
 This helps reduce bandwidth and increase loading speed.
 To enable brotli compression you will need the [Brotli Python package](https://pypi.org/project/Brotli/) installed by running `pip install servestatic[brotli]`.

-    Brotli is supported by [all major browsers](https://caniuse.com/#feat=brotli) (except IE11).
+    Brotli is supported by [all modern browsers](https://caniuse.com/#feat=brotli).
 ServeStatic will only serve brotli data to browsers which request it so there are no compatibility issues with enabling brotli support.

     Also note that browsers will only request brotli data over an HTTPS connection.